 Storage

 This pie also works great in the freezer if you want to make it ahead of time.
-Once cooled, wrap the pie in 2-3 layers of plastic wrap ensuring it is completely covered.
+Once the baked pie has cooled, wrap the pie in 2-3 layers of plastic wrap ensuring it is completely covered.
 Then wrap the outside with aluminum foil.
 Freeze for 3-4 months.
 To reheat, remove wrapping and cover pie with aluminum foil.
 Bake at 350 degrees for about 45 minutes or until the center is warmed.
 Allow to cool at least one hour before slicing.

 Recipe FAQs